All Episodes

 Got to use his own tactics.

-So what's cre what's Trump do?
+So what's Trump do?

 Calls him a liar, liar, liar.

-Well, what Cruz should say is, how can we trust you to make America win again when you're such a loser?
+Well, what Cruz should say is: how can we trust you to make America win again when you're such a loser?

-Sue me, you loser.
+Go on, sue me, you loser.

 There's countless ways to characterize Trump as a loser.

-His backtracking on calling Bush a liar.
+You just talked about it, his backtracking on calling Bush a liar.

-He lost to the little old lady in Atlantic City.
+There's so many ways he lost to the little old lady in Atlantic City.

 He's been bankrupt.